gitcyco/aoc2023/README.md

 ```
 Day 05
 (I just hardcoded the answer to force this tool to update, solved outside of this, part2 took about 40 minutes to complete)
+Optimized a bit more took about 3 minutes
 Time part 1: 0.943ms
 Time part 2: -
 Both parts: 0.943ms